End-to-End Inverse Designed Single-Layered Metasurface for High-Compression Snapshot RGB-Achromatic Full-Stokes Polarization Imaging: Results and Discussion

-The RGB reconstruction task is significantly more challenging because the sensor must encode the full-Stokes parameters at three wavelengths into a single intensity image with a high compression ratio of 12.
-Despite this stronger compression, the trained-mask system achieves stable convergence by epoch 175, whereas the random-mask and no-mask baselines stop at epochs 192 and 170 as shown in Fig. \ref{fig7}.
-The trained mask learns a wavelength- and polarization-dependent measurement operator that allows the U-Net to disentangle the multiplexed information more effectively than in the random-mask and no-mask baselines.
-The training time of the trained mask is 7.99 hrs.
-The optimized phase profile of the trained-mask metasurface is shown in Fig. \ref{meta_optimize}(b).
+The RGB reconstruction task is significantly more challenging because the sensor must encode the full-Stokes parameters at three different wavelengths into a single intensity image with an even higher compression ratio of 12.
+The training results are shown in \textbf{Figure \ref{figures_RGB}a}.
+The validation loss for the trainable-mask configuration drops sharply around epoch 40 and keeps decreasing steadily to approximately 1.05 at around epoch 209 with a training time of 5.72 h, compared with the fixed-mask ($\approx 1.41$), random-mask ($\approx 1.83$) and no-mask ($\approx 2.23$) baselines which are early-stopped at 223, 188 and 164 epochs.
+The trainable-mask configuration achieves a relatively higher validation loss than in the monochromatic case, because the RGB task is more severely underdetermined.
+The optimized phase profile of the trainable-mask metasurface is shown in Figure \ref{figures_RGB}b.
+It is shown that the optimization can automatically discover the lens-like profile even in the RGB-achromatic case.

-Table \ref{tab:rgb_stage1} summarizes the quantitative comparisons for the RGB-achromatic cases.
-The trained-mask configuration achieves an average PSNR of 26.71 dB and an average SSIM of 0.7044, compared with 23.11 dB and 0.5478 for the random-mask baseline and 23.60 dB and 0.5803 for the no-mask baseline.
-Relative to the random-mask case, the jointly optimized system improves PSNR by 3.60 dB and SSIM by 0.1566.
-Relative to the no-mask baseline, the gains are 3.11 dB and 0.1241, respectively.
-Compared to the monochromatic value, although the MSE increases to $8.24 \times 10^{-4}$, it remains lower than those of the baselines, which are on the order of $10^{-3}$.
-The inference speed remains high, with the trained-mask configuration reaching 148.54 imgs/s.
+The meta-optic system with trainable mask reaches an average PSNR of 23.35 dB and an average SSIM of 0.5643 at the RGB wavelengths (\textbf{Table \ref{tab:rgb_stage2}}), compared with 21.33 dB and 0.4743 for the fixed-mask baseline, 18.72 dB and 0.3620 for the random-mask baseline and 18.03 dB and 0.2775 for the no-mask baseline.
+This corresponds to PSNR gains of 2.02 dB, 4.63 dB and 5.32 dB, respectively, together with marked SSIM improvements of >0.09.
+The MSE of the trainable mask is around $1.87 \times 10^{-3}$, which remains lower than those of the baselines.
+The inference time remains close to 2.5 ms/img, enabling real-time snapshot imaging and demonstrating that the RGB-achromatic configuration does not sacrifice the speed of the neural decoder.

-The visual results in Fig. \ref{fig8} show that the proposed system maintains good reconstruction fidelity across different wavelength channels and Stokes components despite the high compression ratio of 12.
-Compared with the baselines, the trained-mask system better preserves both spectral consistency and polarization-dependent contrast.
+The visual results in \textbf{Figure \ref{fig12}} show that the proposed system maintains good reconstruction fidelity across different wavelength channels and Stokes components despite using a compact single-layered meta-optic system with a high compression ratio of 12.
+Compared with the baselines, the trainable mask better preserves both spectral consistency and polarization-dependent contrast.
 This result is important because it shows that the benefit of end-to-end optical design is not limited to the monochromatic case but extends to high-dimensional RGB full-Stokes recovery.